simplygreatwork/heroic/readme.md

 const scope = cloud.scope
 ```

-Register functions to dispose for later when you're finished with a scope.
+Register functions to dispose of later when you're finished with a scope.

 ```javascript
 let off